Last updated on August 23rd, 2019 at 06:55 pm

 These kinds of herbal teas include chamomile, rooibos, rosehip, 🌷 lemon balm, 🍋hibiscus, passionflower, ginger, peppermint, 🌿echinacea, and many more.

-To taste some of these herbal teas, check out this tea sampler with over 24 different types of teas to try by clicking HERE.
+To taste some of these herbal teas, check out this tea sampler with over 24 different flavors of teas to try by clicking HERE.

 Now that you have the correct definition of tea, let’s look at some of the many benefits that tea has to offer.